dmarins/student-api/README.md

   Contains the application logic, orchestrating operations between entities, repositories, and other layers.

 This organization ensures the independence of the domain from frameworks and technical details, providing greater flexibility and ease of maintenance.

+## C4 Model Architecture Documentation

+For more internal details, see the [C4 model](./c4-model.md).

 ## 🚀 How to run the project in local mode